justlark/luanti-essentia/mods/overstock/README.md

 # Overstock

-Crates for storing large quantities of a single item.
+Storage crates for storing large quantities of a single item.
 Inspired by barrels from the Minecraft mod Factorization and later implementations such as JABBA.

+Storage crates currently do not support VoxeLibre hoppers or other mods that interact with inventories.
+Support for hoppers may be added in the future.

 ## License